 In certain circumstances such as health problems or changes in family circumstances, students may wish to consider a brief leave of absence from graduate study.
-Details about whether and how to pursue this option are available by consulting Lorna Williams (page 80).
+Details about whether and how to pursue this option are available by consulting the Academic Program Manager (page 69).